Write data to an XLS file without Excel

 You may select a variable name from a drop-down box or type this name manually;

-- Column order - is a column number in a spreadsheet for this variable.
+- Column order.
+It is a column number in a spreadsheet for the specified variable.

 The minimum value is 1;

-- Column length - is a column width in a spreadsheet.
+- Column length.
+It is the width of a column in a spreadsheet.

 You may change this width in Microsoft Excel later.